davidgasquez/awesome-duckdb/README.md

 - [Latitude](https://latitude.so) - Latitude uses DuckDB to power data snapshots.
 Drop a CSV file and query it with SQL at the speed of light.
 - [Census](https://www.getcensus.com/) - Census's dataset diffing for incremental syncs is powered by DuckDB.
 - [Huey](https://github.com/rpbouman/huey) - Blazing-fast & intuitive pivot tables on .parquet, .csv, .json files and .duckdb tables in the browser based on DuckDB WASM.
 Open source (MIT).
 Zero install!
-- [ADPivot](https://github.com/danilo-css/analytics-data-pivot) - No code tool built on top of DuckDB-Wasm and Pyodide that helps build pivot tables from databases of any size with a few clicks.
 - [Parquet Explorer](https://marketplace.visualstudio.com/items?itemName=AdamViola.parquet-explorer) - Visual Studio Code extension for exploring Parquet files with SQL, powered by DuckDB.
 - [DQOps](https://dqops.com) - Data quality platform for data engineers, data quality teams and data operations.
 - [DatalakeStudio](https://github.com/javitorres/datalakeStudio) - Load, explore, transform your datasets and expose them via API.
 Integration with external APIs, S3, PostgreSQL and ChatGPT.